Open Source | MIT Licensed

 Analyze kernels between visualization, profiling, and sanitization with a single line of code

-The visualizer currently supports a detailed look into load, store, and matmul operations for 1/2/3D tensors (more operations and dimensions coming soon).
+The visualizer currently supports a detailed look into load, store, and matmul operations for N-dimensional tensors (more operations coming soon).

 examples/visualizer/3dims.py